versalitas/Sprint4/README.md

 #### Statelessness:

-The server does not need to know anything about what state the client is in and vice versa.
-They can understand any message receivedindepentently of previous messages.
+ Client and Server understand any message received indepentently of previous messages and respective state.
 #### REST uses Resources

 Resources are the nouns of the Web, they describe any object, document, or thing that you may need to store or send to other services.